TeamKDA/KorDevAus-Database/README.md

 # KorDevAus Database #

 This provides database structure by code-first approach.
+This is used for database migration and NuGet packaging.

 ## License ##